A fast Monte Carlo scheme for additive processes and option pricing: Numerical results

+Equations (\ref{eq:increasing_der}) and (\ref{eq:decreasing_der}) prove the thesis for the CPDA process.\\ The L\'evy measure for the SLA process can be rewritten as Equation (\ref{eq:increasing_der}) proves the thesis for the SLA process if $x>0$. \textit{Mutatis mutandis} for the SLA process when $x<0$, we get that Hence, $m_{s,t}^+$ is non increasing in $x>0$ and $m_{s,t}^-$ is non decreasing in $x<0$ for both the CPDA and the SLA processes \end{proof}

 In table \ref{table::computational_cost}, we report the performances of the Lewis-FFT-S algorithm for $10^7$ simulations.
 We consider the ATS with $\alpha=1/3$ and $\alpha=2/3$.
 For every choice of M, we register the computational time [s].
 The metrics are computed for 30 call options (one-month maturity), with moneyness in the range $\sqrt{t}$(-0.2,0.2).
-We observe that for $M\geq 10$ the maximum error is 0.03 bp or below.\\
+We observe that for $M> 9$ the maximum error is 0.03 bp or below.\\

 We point out, that Lewis-FFT-S is considerably efficient.
-In our machine\footnote{We use MATLAB 2021a on an AMD Ryzen 7 5800H, with 3.2 GHz.}, sampling $10^7$ trials of a geometric Brownian motion takes approximately 0.08 seconds: just one-third of the Lewis-FFT-S computational cost (reported in table \ref{table::computational_cost}). \\
+In our machine\footnote{We use MATLAB 2021a on an AMD Ryzen 7 5800H, with 3.2 GHz.}, sampling $10^7$ trials of a geometric Brownian motion takes approximately 0.08 seconds: just one-third of the Lewis-FFT-S computational cost (reported in table \ref{table::computational_cost}).

 In figure \ref{figure:time_plot}, we plot the computational time wrt the time to maturity in log-log scale for $10^7$ simulations with Gaussian Approximation (blue squares) and Lewis-FFT-S (red circles).
 Time to maturity goes from one day to two years.
 To compare the two methods fairly, we need to select $M$ for the Lewis-FFT-S and $\epsilon$ for the Gaussian approximation s.t. the two methods provide similar errors.
 As above, for both methods, we price the 30 call options, with moneyness in the range $\sqrt{t}$(-0.2,0.2).
-For each time to maturity, we select $M$ and $\epsilon$ s.t. the maximum error (MAX) is between 1 bp and 0.1 bp, and s.t. the Lewis-FFT-S error is always below the Gaussian approximation error.
-Lewis-FFT-S computational time appears constant as the time to maturity increases.
-While GA computational time improves as the time to maturity reduces.
-However, Gaussian approximation is always more computationally expensive than Lewis-FFT-S by at least $1.75$ orders of magnitude.
-This difference appears remarkable considering that we have verified that Lewis-FFT-S error is always below Gaussian approximation error. \\
+For each time to maturity, we select $M$ and $\epsilon$ s.t. the maximum error (MAX) is between 1 bp and 0.1 bp, and s.t. the Lewis-FFT-S error is always below the GA error.
+Lewis-FFT-S computational time appears constant in the time to maturity, while GA computational time improves as the time to maturity reduces.
+However, GA is always more computationally expensive than Lewis-FFT-S by at least $1.75$ orders of magnitude.
+This difference appears remarkable considering that we have verified that Lewis-FFT-S error is always below GA error.